 Typically, you will use as a remote wire a standard automotive primary wire that your car stereo and stereo harnesses come with, and this is usually 18 gauge wire.
 This wire type is excellent for signals but is unsuitable for high current applications such as sending power.

-When it comes to powering car audio, you can’t just use any wire and, for the matter, any gauge (size) wire that you wish to.
+When it comes to powering car audio, you can’t just use any wire and, for that matter, any gauge (size) wire that you wish.

 Luckily, the remote wire is just a signal wire, and you do not need to go into a lot of research about how much voltage it can carry and how much resistance it will produce to function correctly.